Help Center/ Log Tank Service/ User Guide/ Log Ingestion/ Using ICAgent to Collect Logs/ Ingesting Self-Built Kubernetes Application Logs to LTS

 • Check Again: Recheck dependencies.

 • If Custom log stream is selected, the check item There is a log group named k8s-log-ClusterID is optional.
-Use the switch to turn on or off the check item.
+Toggle the switch to enable or disable the check.

 2. Click Next: Install ICAgent.

-In the Kubernetes cluster, perform the following steps on any host:
+On any host in the Kubernetes cluster, perform the following steps:

 1. Obtain the ICAgent installation package.